evkx/evkx.github.io/content/models/vinfast/vf8/VF8_Plus/_index.md

 ## Performance

 The VinFast VF8 Plus has a maximum power of 300 KW (408 hp/402 bhp).
 The total torque is 620 nm (458 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 5,5 seconds.
+The top speed is 200 km/h.

 ## Battery, range, and charging